 This course requires extensive time spent in practical "hands-on" work in a supervised program of some local church.
-The particular church, program, and supervisor must be approved by the course instructor and the Director of Graduate Studies in Bible.
+The student may choose any internship for which the corresponding classroom course has already been completed The particular church, program, and supervisor must be approved by the course instructor and the Director of the Graduate School of Theology.
 Approximately 40 hours of preparation, work, and evaluation, exclusive of travel, will be required for each hour of credit.
-Internships are available in Teaching (John, I, II Peter and Jude, or Old Testament Wisdom Literature), Communication in Ministry, Education Program, Missions, Preaching, Family Ministry, Church Leadership, and Reformation History.
+Internships are available in Teaching (John, I, II Peter and Jude, or Old Testament Wisdom Literature), Communication in Ministry, Education Program, Missions, Preaching, Family Ministry, Church Leadership, and Reformation History..